 According to the analytics that we look at daily and often, Twitter consistently delivers the highest social media referral traffic to our site.

 It’s no secret that publishing content today is just not enough.
-Distribution and maximizing reach must be part of any ongoing content marketing program.
+Distribution and maximizing reach must be part of an ongoing Content Marketing program.

 Increasing search engine influence.